uhconst/jokes/README.md

 - Works offline
 - Using Navigation component
 - Swipe to refresh
-- DEBUG and REALEASE mode
+- DEBUG and RELEASE mode
 - Project hosted on [GitHub](https://github.com/uhconst/jokes.git)

 ## Developed by